ratepay/shopware6-module/README.md

 5. Choose Installation and after this activate the Ratepay module

 ## Installation via composer
-1. execute the follwong command in your main shopware directory: `composer require ratepay/shopware6-module`
+1. execute the following command in your main shopware directory: `composer require ratepay/shopware6-module`
 2. Click Settings > System > Plugins the Ratepay Payment Extension is now listed in My Plugins
 3. Choose Installation and after this activate the module

 ## Changelog

+### Version 1.1.0 - WIP

 ### Version 1.0.0
-initiales Release
+- initial release